The ABS conceptual framework for underemployment separates employed people into two mutually exclusive groups:

 - full-time workers who worked part-time hours in the reference week for economic reasons (such as being stood down or insufficient work being available).

-The following diagram presents the conceptual framework as at September 2012.
+The following diagram presents estimates from the September 2013 Underemployed Workers Survey.